HugoCSWork/CreatiSpace/README.md

 # CreatiSpace

-An application for creative students to sell their items and services.
+An application for creative students to sell their items and host workshop events.

 ## Goals